CSCfi/fairdata-download/docs/testing.md

 # Testing

-## Unit Tests

-Unit tests are easily executed in the local development environment by running the command
+Automated tests are easily executed in the local development environment by running the command

 ```
 dev_config/utils/run-tests
 ```

+This command will execute all unit tests, and if the unit tests pass and IDA is installed on the host, the behavioral tests for the download service will also be executed in the IDA environment.

+## Unit Tests

 Unit tests can be run manually with coverage: